hubtype/botonic/packages/botonic-plugin-nlu/README.md

 _\*10k-fasttext word embeddings contain the 10k most commons words of the language._

 **Note:** All the word embeddings are stored by default in `~/.botonic/word-embeddings/`.
-If you encounter any issues when automatically downloading word embeddings, you can download them manually and store it in the mentioned directory.
+If you encounter any issues when automatically downloading word embeddings, you can download them manually and store them in the mentioned directory.